-- Children who appear with unexplained gifts, money or new possessions. - Children who associate with other children involved in exploitation. - Children who have older boyfriends or girlfriends. - Having a relationship of concern with a controlling adult or young person (this may involve physical and/or emotional abuse and/or gang activity). - Entering and/or leaving vehicles driven by unknown adults. - Frequenting areas known for risky activities. - Being groomed or abused via the Internet and mobile technology. - Having unexplained contact with hotels, taxi companies or fast food outlets. - Children who suffer from sexually transmitted infections or become pregnant. - Children who suffer from changes in emotional well-being. - Children who misuse drugs and alcohol. - Children who go missing for periods of time or regularly come home late. - Children who regularly miss school or education or don't take part in education.
+- Children who appear with unexplained gifts, money or new possessions - Children who associate with other children involved in exploitation - Children who have older boyfriends or girlfriends - Having a relationship of concern with a controlling adult or young person (this may involve physical and/or emotional abuse and/or gang activity); - Entering and/or leaving vehicles driven by unknown adults; - Frequenting areas known for risky activities; - Being groomed or abused via the Internet and mobile technology; - Having unexplained contact with hotels, taxi companies or fast food outlets. - Children who suffer from sexually transmitted infections or become pregnant - Children who suffer from changes in emotional well-being - Children who misuse drugs and alcohol - Children who go missing for periods of time or regularly come home late - Children who regularly miss school or education or don't take part in education

 Early intervention and preventative work is key in helping to support and educate children and young people.
 Strong links with local policing and neighbourhood teams is critical in identifying and safeguarding young people at risk.
-For example, here at Holy Name Catholic Primary School we do this by liaising closely with our local Police Community Support Officers (PCSO's).

-Radicalisation / Extremism
+Radicalisation/Extremism